ayesha-shaikh-ai/portfolio-website/README.md

-# portfolio-website
+# Portfolio Website

-Basic portfolio website using HTML and CSS
+A simple personal portfolio website built using HTML and CSS.

+## Features
+- About section
+- Projects section
+- Contact section
+- Clean and responsive layout

+## Technologies Used
+- HTML
+- CSS